treellama/shapefusion/branches/shapefusion-0.3/README.txt

 confusion.
 But in Anvil it's a bug, in ShapeFusion it's a feature ;-)

 You can't open more than one Shapes file at a time.
 However you can launch more copies of ShapeFusion and open each file with them.
-I hope to fix this in the future and create a real multidocument application.
+Work on this side is in progress and ShapeFusion will be a multidocument application soon.

 If you open an "original" Shapes file (e.g. from Marathon II) and then save it without touching anything, it won't probably have exactly the same size.
 In other words, it won't be exactly the same